-In this blog post, Saanvi Singla, University Institute of Legal Studies, Panjab University discusses the rights which are available to children born out of a live-in relationship in India.
+This article has been written by Saanvi Singla, University Institute of Legal Studies, Panjab University and Sukriti Mathur.
+It discusses the rights which are available to children born out of a live-in relationship in India.

 “Live-in relationship” in simple terms is a relationship in which both partners enjoy their individual freedom and live in a house together without being married to each other.
 It involves a stable and peaceful co-habitation between two partners without any responsibilities or accountability towards each other.
 In such a case, no law ties the two people who are living together, and they can leave any time they like without any consequences.